tezock/tezock/README.md

 I'm Robert, and I'm a Computer Science Student at The University of Texas at Austin.

-At the current moment, I'm taking a deeper dive into Computer Networks as a whole by reading Computer Networks - Top Down Approach, as well as prodding around cloud-native computing :)
+At the current moment, I'm taking a deeper dive into Databases by reading Database System Concepts, as well as prodding around cloud-native computing :)

 I also have some notes on Designing Data Intensive Applications [here](https://docs.google.com/document/d/1h3aq_Ic3waq1mlfTA0s4wpD8YLDrzcP3Eg1sz0bkeJA/edit?usp=sharing)!